 The One is our Top Pick for a solo shelter, here setup on the rim of road canyon in a very pleasant evening on Cedar Mesa, what used to be Bears Ears National Monument.

-The One is a very livable tent that has plenty of room and features to optimize comfort for a single person.
+The One is a very comfortable tent that has plenty of room and features to optimize comfort for a single person.
 The peak of its tarp is perfectly centered, affording equal, steep slope angles for the roof that ensure that there is room for both your head and feet to rest comfortably without touching the tent fabric.

-It is fully enclosed on the inside with a mix of SilNylon walls and bug netting so that one is afforded both privacy and total protection from buzzing mosquitos or crawling ticks.
-The bathtub floor is also made of SilNylon and is over seven feet long end to end, more than enough space for comfortably lying down, and is more than wide enough for a wide inflatable air mattress.
+It is fully enclosed on the inside with a mix of SilNylon walls and bug netting so that one has both privacy and total protection from buzzing mosquitos or crawling ticks.
+The bathtub floor is also made of SilNylon and is over seven feet long end to end, more than enough space for comfortably lying down, and is more than wide enough for a full inflatable air mattress.
 The high roof height makes it easy to sit up inside the tent as well.

 The One has the possibility of pulling both vestibule doors back, as we are here, and remains tensioned by the yellow wire.
 We found it to be rather palatial for one person, and think that two could spoon if absolutely necessary.

 We also loved the gigantic vestibule that has enough room to store a pack, shoes, and even to cook inside if need be due to the weather.
 The vestibule is composed of double flaps that zip together and can easily stand with one, or both pulled back and attached to the tarp if the weather is good.
 There is a single storage pocket on the inside, as well as a clothesline already in place.
 We rated this as the second-best overall tent for livability, behind only the Zpacks Duplex, but the two are very similar despite being designed for different numbers of people.
 9 out of 10 points.